-Please note that Materials and Methods used in the 2020 field season were revised from the initial proposal to reflect the transition to the Gravel Pit community-based sampling initiative for Arctic char.
+Please note that Materials and Methods used in the 2021 field season were revised from the initial proposal to reflect the transition to the Gravel Pit community-based sampling initiative for Arctic char.

-In 2020, DFO through the Ekaluktutiak Hunters and Trappers Organization (EHTO) hired a community-based field technician to sample their subsistence harvest of Arctic char at Gravel Pit (Figure 1) throughout the summer marine feeding season.
-DFO supplied sampling kits to the local harvester that included everything needed to sample their subsistence catch for biological data and for preserving the stomachs and a piece of flesh.
+In 2021, DFO through the Ekaluktutiak Hunters and Trappers Organization (EHTO), hired a community-based field technician to sample their subsistence harvest of Arctic char and the harvest of other fishers at Gravel Pit throughout the summer marine feeding season.
+DFO supplied sampling kits to the local monitor that included everything needed to sample their subsistence catch for biological data and for preserving the stomachs and a piece of flesh.
+At the end of the summer fishing season, these sample kits were returned to DFO for processing.
 Fish were captured using 5.5 inch gillnets, similar to those used for the subsistence harvest of Arctic char in the region.
 The fork length, round weight, gonad weight, sex and maturity stage were recorded for each fish.
 Additionally, structures for determining the age and stomach contents of each fish were all taken as well as tissues were collected for contaminants (mercury and radium) and for future molecular assessments.
 Ages of sampled fish are in the process of being determined by embedding, sectioning and reading the aging structures (i.e., otoliths).
-At the end of the summer fishing season, these sample kits will all be returned to DFO for processing.
 Diet (and potentially stable isotope) analyses will subsequently be performed to determine preferred prey items and potential trophic positioning of Arctic Char in the region.
-Samples will also be sent to the University of Toronto for assessments of marine microplastics.
+A subset of samples will also be processed for parasites and 30 samples will be sent to the University of Toronto for assessments of marine microplastics.